For third time, convenience store robbed after man asks for Newport cigarettes - Salisbury Post

 Walker said police suspect the man in the Sheetz incident was driving a F-150-style truck that’s been lifted.

+Police say the man is suspected in five total gas station robberies that have occurred since Jan.
+7.

 People with information about the crime can contact Salisbury Police at 704-638-5333 or call Salisbury-Rowan Crime Stoppers at 1-866-639-5245.
 Tips may be submitted online at tips.salisburyrowancrimestoppers.org, via Facebook private message or via the Nixle app by texting 888777 with the words: TIP MYSALISBURY (your tip information).
+People should call 911 if they see the man and avoid approaching.

 New RSS Superintendent Watlington reflects on first week in office